xu-yuan1/openvino-docs/pages/documentation/api-2.0-transition/api-2.0-preprocessing.rst

 More importantly, API 2.0 does not assume any default layouts as Inference Engine did.
 For example, both ``{ 1, 224, 224, 3 }`` and ``{ 1, 3, 224, 224 }`` shapes are supposed to be in the ``NCHW`` layout, while only the latter is.
 Therefore, some preprocessing capabilities in the API require layouts to be set explicitly.
 To learn how to do it, refer to the :ref:`Layout overview <doxid-openvino_docs__o_v__u_g__layout__overview>`.
 For example, to perform image scaling by partial dimensions ``H`` and ``W``, preprocessing needs to know what dimensions ``H`` and ``W`` are.

 .. note:: Use Model Optimizer preprocessing capabilities to insert preprocessing operations in your model for optimization.
 Thus, the application does not need to read the model and set preprocessing repeatedly.
-You can use the :ref:`model caching feature <doxid-openvino_docs__o_v__u_g__model_caching_overview>` to improve the time-to-inference.
+You can use the :ref:`model caching feature <model_caching_overview>` to improve the time-to-inference.